1669 eruption of Mount Etna: On the surrounding population

 The 1669 eruption was the most destructive eruption of Mount Etna since the Middle Ages.
 Approximately fourteen villages and towns were destroyed by the lava flows or by earthquakes that preceded and accompanied the eruption.
 South of the volcano, ash and tephra fallout destroyed large but unclearly stated quantities of olive groves, orchards, pasture, vineyards, and mulberry trees that were used for silkworm rearing.
 Contemporaneous sources do not mention any fatalities from the eruption or the earthquakes that accompanied it; later reports of 10,000 – 20,000 fatalities appear to be incorrect and apocryphal.

 Contrary to common reports, not all of Catania was destroyed but its outskirts, and the western part of the city sustained damage.
 Canals, parts of the fortifications of Catania, and about 730-300 buildings were destroyed by the eruption.
 The Monastery of San Nicolò l'Arena and the Castello Ursino were damaged; its moat was filled in and the lower part of the Castello Ursino was buried beneath 9–12 m of lava.
 Large parts of the population of Catania and 27,000 peasants were left homeless.
 The reconstruction costs, damages caused by the eruption, and a population decrease during the events depressed both industrial and commercial activity in the city.

 The eruption is also known as the Great eruption and the year of great ruin by contemporaries.
 News of the eruption spread to England, France, Portugal, Ireland, and Scotland, where government news pamphlets about the eruption were published.
 The news reached as far as Cambridge, Massachusetts, in North America.
+The noted Canary Islands poet Juan Bautista Poggio y Monteverde may have drawn inspiration from the eruption.
 The 1669 eruption has been portrayed in a number of contemporaneous iconographic works and is the most commonly depicted eruption of Etna in its iconography.
 After 1669, the number of large eruptions of Etna decreased and the interest in portraying the volcano and its eruptions waned as a consequence.